rafaelcoias/Web_Dev/README.md

   ### Introduction <br>

-  HTML is a simple and easy programming language.
+  HTML (HyperText Markup Language) is a simple and easy programming language.
 It is basically used to write and to structure a web page and its content.

   In HTML there are a lot of *tags*.
 Here I'm just going to talk about the most used and helpful.